Jeremy McGrath: Awards

+Personal life

+Family

+McGrath has been married since 2002 and has two children with his wife.

 Books

-He wrote an autobiography with Chris Palmer called "Wide Open: A Life In Supercross".
+McGrath wrote an autobiography with Chris Palmer called "Wide Open: A Life in Supercross".
 It talks about his life going through the ranks as a rookie to his current day life.

 Former Dirt Rider editor-in-chief Ken Faught, a long-time friend of the McGrath family, wrote "Images of a Champion".
 The book documents his on-and-off track activities including car racing, hillclimbing and supermoto.